Perez Hilton: Radio, YouTube, and podcast

 Hilton premiered his nationally syndicated radio show, Radio Perez, which included updates from his blog, on May 5, 2008.
 He has also appeared on The Howard Stern Show on Sirius XM Satellite Radio.

-Hilton runs two YouTube channels: Perez Hilton, where he does daily celebrity gossip live streams, and Perez Hilton and Family, where he covers his personal life.
-The latter has over 350,000 followers.

 In July 2015, Hilton and radio personality Chris Booker started a weekly podcast called The Perez Hilton Podcast with Chris Booker.
-The description is "A meeting of the minds, these two very different personalities chime in and clash over the week’s hottest topics."
+The description is "A meeting of the minds, these two very different personalities chime in and clash over the week's hottest topics."
 The two held a live taping on April 27, 2019, at The Space in Las Vegas.

 Legal issues and controversies

 Civil litigation

 A suit against Hilton for copyright infringement was filed by Zomba Label Group on October 11, 2007, stating that Hilton had illegally posted recordings by Britney Spears on PerezHilton.com.
 The illegal postings include at least 10 completed songs and unfinished recordings leaked over a period of three months.
-The suit asks for real and punitive damages in an unspecified amount as well as legal costs.
-Spears is not a party to the suit.
+The suit asked for real and punitive damages in an unspecified amount as well as legal costs.
+Spears was not a party to the suit.
 In March 2008, Hilton announced on his blog that he would no longer blog about artists signed to Sony BMG (which owned Zomba at the time).
 However, when the lawsuit was settled in November of that year, Hilton ended his boycott and resumed regular blogging about Sony BMG artists.

 On October 11, 2007, a judge cleared the way for Hilton to be deposed in an ongoing defamation suit brought against him by DJ Samantha Ronson, after a post on PerezHilton.com claimed that she had planted cocaine in friend Lindsay Lohan's car and set Lohan up to be photographed while under the influence of alcohol and drugs.
 Hilton's report was a repetition of gossip initially posted on CelebrityBabylon.com.
-The judge was informed in court that the owner of that site has already settled the case with Ronson.
+The judge was informed in court that the owner of that site had already settled the case with Ronson.
 On January 23, 2008, Perez Hilton was awarded $85,000 by superior court Judge Elihu Berle in this lawsuit filed by Ronson.

 Hilton has attracted lawsuits due to his use of video footage of celebrities on his blog.
-He was named as a defendant in a lawsuit filed by attorneys for Irish actor Colin Farrell on July 18, 2005, after posting a link to Farrell's sex tape with then-girlfriend Nicole Narain on his site and on February 20, 2007, a lawsuit filed against him by Universal City Studios Productions LLP for posting a topless image of actress Jennifer Aniston that was allegedly "misappropriated and illegally copied" from unreleased footage from her 2006 motion picture The Break-Up.
+He was named as a defendant in a lawsuit filed by attorneys for Irish actor Colin Farrell on July 18, 2005, after posting a link to Farrell's sex tape with then-girlfriend Nicole Narain on his site, and on February 20, 2007, a lawsuit filed against him by Universal City Studios Productions LLP for posting a topless image of actress Jennifer Aniston that was allegedly "misappropriated and illegally copied" from unreleased footage from her 2006 motion picture The Break-Up.